google-site-verification=5gMskG14jJ1Px6qePg-Rvs4izwofUqvaiVDCUi3-1w4

 Offer kids a sense of control by offering 3 positive choices, all of which you would be happy about.

 You are sending the message that one way or another, they are completing a chore today.
-But you offer the child the benefit of making them feel like it was their decision to do something productive.
+But you offer the child the benefit of making them feel like they decided to do something productive.

 4. Create a Reward System

 Notwithstanding, kids are still kids.
-Children sometimes need a physical or visual reminder of the positive decisions they have made.
+Children sometimes need a physical or visual reminder of their positive decisions.

-Whether you use a sticker chart or a rock jar, let the long-term consistency of their actions build up to a wonderful reward that will help them create a memory with you.
+Whether you use a sticker chart or a rock jar, let the long-term consistency of their actions build up to a beautiful reward that will help them create a memory with you.

 bottom of page